Round Accent Table Makeover Using Chalk Paint & Prima Transfer; How To Add Aging With Dark Wax

-I’d like to share with you a recent makeover of a round accent table!
+I’d like to share with you a recent round accent table makeover!
 I really love the way this table was transformed completely.
 And this transformation included chalk mineral paint, a furniture transfer, some fun hardware, dark wax to add a more rustic finish, and a little Gemstone Mousse for a touch of bling.
 So I think this makeover covered the gamut of products and a strange combination of products at that!

 This makeover confirmed how amazing it is to use just a few products to give an older piece of furniture a brand new look.
 I am hopeful that this makeover review encourages you to get creative with your furniture upcycling.
 As well as encouraging you not to be afraid to try new things!
 Remember that it is just paint and it can all be redone if you aren’t happy with the end result!